SheepTester/sheeptester.github.io/reform/v1/README.md

 ### Custom sources

-There is only one exported function, `on`, which is used to register a custom source.
+`on` is used to register a custom source.

 ```ts
 export type SourceSpec =